A Tutorial on Thompson Sampling: Alternative Approaches

-The knowledge gradient \cite{frazier2008knowledge, frazier2009knowledge} and information-directed sampling \cite{russo2014nipsIDS} are alternative algorithms that attempt to reason more carefully about the value of information acquired by sampling an action.
-Finally, there is a large literature on multi-armed bandit optimization in adversarial environments, which we will not review here.
-See \cite{bubeck2012regret} for thorough coverage.
+Information-directed sampling \citep{russo2014nipsIDS} aims to better manage the trade-off between immediate reward and information acquired by sampling an action through minimizing the information ratio.
+The knowledge gradient algorithm \citep{frazier2008knowledge, frazier2009knowledge} and several other heuristics presented in \citep{francetich2017toolkitb,francetich2017toolkita} similarly aim to more carefully assess the value of information and also address time-sensitivity.
+Finally, there is a large literature on online decision problems in adversarial environments, which we will not review here; see \citep{bubeck2012regret} for thorough coverage.